wokket/diffcount-yew/README.md

 - Install WASM Rust Target  `rustup target add wasm32-unknown-unknown`
 - Install Cargo Web `cargo install cargo-web`
-- Build and Host the application `cargo web start`
+- Build and Host the application directly to native wasm (no emscriptem) `cargo web start --target=wasm32-unknown-unknown`

-You should now have a web host, auto recompiling on source file change, exposing the app on localhost for testing :)
+You should now have a web host, auto recompiling on source file change, exposing the app on http://localhost:8000 for testing :)